 Accumulated Number of Exchanges – This shows how many total barter trades you have done and is family wide.
 The more barters you do, the more routes you can unlock.
 More information about this is explained further in the guide.

 Barter Refresh – This is the amount of barter refresh you points you have and is family wide.
-You start off with 150 points daily (resets at 6AM UTC).
-You can refresh the barters every 4 hours.
+You start off with 100 points daily or 150 points if you are using a value pack.
+Your points reset every day at 6AM UTC.
+You can use your barter points to refresh your barters.
 This will also reset your parley.
 There are different options when you choose to refresh your barter.

 - Regular Refresh (requires 20 points) and will have a 4 hour cooldown.
 You can choose to either refresh trade items, or ship upgrade items.